 Whether or not you have a decent camera when you’re trying to photograph fireworks, you can add some magic into your shots with BeFunky’s easy-to-use Photo Editor.
 In a few simple steps, you’ll be able to use it to improve exposure, add photo effects and make sure all of your firework photos looks their absolute best.

-Quick TipTry using BeFunky’s Collage Maker to tell the whole story of your New Years Eve experience.
+Quick TipTry using BeFunky’s Collage Maker to tell the whole story of your Fourth of July experience.

 Perfectly Frame up Your Firework Shots

 It can be difficult to get the perfect crop when taking photos of fireworks.
 Sometimes a single firework will fly into the sky, and other times many shoot in succession, filling the sky and your camera frame.
-But either way, BeFunky’s Crop tool makes it simple for you to edit photos, fix-up your firework images and get the perfect crop.
+But either way, BeFunky’s Crop tool makes it simple for you to crop photos and fix-up your firework images to make them really pop.

 To start, upload your image to the Photo Editor and select Crop from the Edit menu.
 Then, you’ll be able to customize your photo retouching tool.
 It will automatically be set to the Free Form option, but you can choose any of BeFunky’s Aspect Ratio presets to quickly achieve your desired crop.
 If you want to continue using Free Form, than you can personalize your tool even more.
 Just adjust Orientation, Width and Height until they create the perfect crop for your firework photos.

 Quick TipTo make sure the dimensions of your crop stay perfectly proportioned, click the Locked Aspect Ratio button.